 Eight weeks of required management rotations

 Staffing areas (4 weeks, assigned to resident based upon staffing need)

 The UW Health Department of Pharmacy is a leader within the profession of pharmacy in the areas of technology assessment, automation, information technology, regulatory compliance and business development.

-Technology: UW Health has implemented and utilizes a wide range of automation and technology in all phases of the medication-use process.
-Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and fluidose.
+Technology: UW Health has implemented and uses a wide range of automation and technology in all phases of the medication-use process.
+Examples of such technology/automation include: IV workflow, automated dispensing cabinets, robotics, bedside barcode medication administration, carousels, perpetual inventory, high-speed packagers and other unit dose packaging machines.